therealmagnesium/Relic/README.md

 # Relic Game Engine

-Relic is a small 2d game engine developed in C++14 with sfml for handeling window events and rendering.
+Relic is a small, cross platform, 2d game engine developed in C++14 with sfml for handeling window events and rendering. <br>
+Relic is currently supported for Windows and Linux.

 Magnus Ahlstromer V (mahlstromerv@gmail.com)